Best Small Cars with Big Boots 2025

 Boot volume: 252-1,012 litres

 Hyundai’s considered approach to the small car resulted in an extremely versatile hatchback.
 There’s 252 litres of boot space with the rear seats in place, or you can fold them down to access the full 1,012 litres.
-Hyundai introduced the new car in 2020, but don’t discount the earlier i10 from 2014-2019, because its boot is slightly bigger than the new model’s, at 1,046 litres with the rear bench folded, and it’s one of the most practical used car buys in the city car category.
-The Hyundai is also keen value, even against the likes of the Dacia Sandero, and new models come with a five-year, unlimited-mileage warranty.
+Hyundai introduced the latest i10 in 2020, but don’t discount the earlier i10 from 2014-2019, because its boot is slightly bigger than the new model’s, at 1,046 litres with the rear bench folded.
+It’s one of the most practical used car buys in the city car category.

 Hyundai i10 Review